-- 6. Teams may start practice with pads and contact beginning Thursday, August 27, 2015 for those schools that conducted traditional spring practice or Saturday, August 22 for those who chose not to conduct traditional spring practice, provided the minimum number of conditioning sessions have been held.
+- 6. Teams may start practice with pads and contact beginning Thursday, August 25, 2016 for those schools that conducted traditional spring practice or Saturday, August 20, 2016 for those who chose not to conduct traditional spring practice, provided the minimum number of conditioning sessions have been held.
 No contact is permitted prior to these dates. - 7.
 A coach must be present at all practice sessions. - 8.
-Live contact in full gear may not begin before the 6th day. - 9.
-On days 6-14 live person-to-person contact is limited to a maximum of 120 minutes plus one full team or seven-on-seven scrimmage.
+Live contact in full gear may not begin before the 6th day.

+- 9. On days 6-14 live person-to-person contact is limited to a maximum of 120 minutes plus one full team or seven-on-seven scrimmage.
 If a second scrimmage is conducted the time must be deducted from the 120 minutes of allowed contact. - 10.
 On days 6-14 A double practice day in full gear must be followed by a single practice day in full gear.
 On single practice days, one walk through without full gear is permissible as long as it is separated from the full practice by at least three hours.
 When a double practice day in full gear is followed by a day of rest then another double practice day in full gear is permitted after the rest day. - 11.
 On any double practice day, neither practice should exceed three hours in duration and no more than five total hours of practice in the day.
 Warm-up, stretching, cool down, walk through, conditioning and weight room activities are included as part of the practice time.
 The two practices should be separated by at least three continuous hours in a cool environment. - 12.
 Team must have a minimum of three (3) days of practice prior to scheduling a full team scrimmage.
-In football five days of conditioning practice plus three days of practice in full pads is required before a full team scrimmage. - All sports teams will have a minimum of fourteen practice days before the date of the first scheduled competition.
+In football five days of conditioning practice plus three days of practice in full pads is required before a full team scrimmage. - All sports teams will have a minimum of ten physical/exertional school practice days before the date of the first scheduled competition and no team/athlete shall practice/compete with their school more than six (6) consecutive days to provide a day of rest.
 Saturdays, Sundays and holidays may be used as practice days unless prohibited by local board policy or the CIAC committee on seasons limitations.
-An individual athlete must participate in a minimum of ten practices prior to competition unless the athlete has been participating in a sport.
-Note: Effective for the Fall 2016 season only ten physical / exertional practice days will be required prior to the first contest and no team/athlete shall practice more than six (6) consecutive days to provide a day of rest. - 13.
+An individual athlete must participate in a minimum of ten practices prior to competition unless the athlete has been participating in a sport. - 13.
 Teams found in violation of the above rules will be subject to disciplinary review by the CIAC Board of Control. - 14.
 Coaches are required to review with their players the suggestions for reducing head and neck injuries and "hot weather hints".